ZimmermanLab/SF-metrosideros-endophytes/2018-04-17_Report_draft.md

 Computational Methods
 ---------------------

 We analyzed the data using three tools: Geneious, Mothur, and the R programming language.
 We used Geneious to manually clean and trim the Sanger sequencing data, and to identify and remove failed and low-quality sequences (Kearse et al. 2012).
 We used Mothur to determine Operational Taxonomic Units (OTUs), which are groups of sequences categorized together based on similarity.
 Next, we used R to analyze the resulting OTU table.
 This included using the ‘vegan’ package to run and plot a Non-Metric Multidimensional Scaling (NMDS) ordination, a non-parametric technique used to visualize high-dimensional community data in only two dimensions.
-Lastly, we used vegan (???) to calculate PERMANOVA values in order to prove that observed patterns were significant.
+We used vegan (???) to calculate PERMANOVA values in order to prove that observed patterns were significant.

+Because ITS1 has a lot of variation and is therefore difficult to construct phylogenies with, we used the Tree-Based ALignment Selector (TBAS) toolkit to construct a phylogeny and assign taxonomies to the data (Carbone et al. 2017).
+This toolkit matches unknown ITS sequences to the most similar ITS sequences in a large multi-gene phylogeny of confidently-assigned taxa.

 Results
 =======